LisaHackett97/help-my-plants/TESTING.md

 - Bug/Error
   - Stripe WH, NOT CREATING PAYMENT SUCCESS Intent.
 Issue was that i had only one underscore before iexact

 - A few times I would get an attribute error.
-But this was usually that I needed to aply migrations
+But this was usually that I needed to apply migrations

-- Text on the profile link on mobiel nav menu dispaying different to others: Resolved, jsut needed to update the class
+- Text on the profile link on mobile nav menu dispaying different to others: Resolved, just needed to update the class.

+- Bug: After updating css for footer and fixng image rendering/issue with service causing 500 error where no image, now have css not applied to footers and links.
+Also.
+Images in service detail npage not rendering.
+No-image.png renders when I remove and image.
+Update if statement for image to include id on the detail page.

+-  Looking at footer again, it doesn't look well on some pages.
+Giving it more margin top, pushes it away but again when less content on page it floats in middle.
+TRying to position fixed but then main content scrolls behind footer and user cannot see it.
+Set padding on content container and fix footer.
+This just give issues on the home parrallax sections.
+Added another parallax empty div and some margin.
+Footer not overlapping the buttons